 Baraka accept donations on our behalf for the following projects:

 This is a UK charity set up to support families of children with the rare genetic disorder adrenoleukodystrophy.
 Exodus chose ALD Life as our UK Charity after we were approached by its founder, Sara Hunt, who used to work for us.
 Both of Sara’s sons were diagnosed with this rare, inherited metabolic disorder.
 Although her youngest son underwent a successful bone marrow transplant, her eldest boy died in Dec 2012.
 Sara continues to campaign for funding for research as well as supporting families that have been affected.
-Read about how we support ALD here: (hyperlink to project page)
+Read about how we support ALD here.

 Three species of vulture, the Oriental white-backed, the long-billed and the slender-billed vulture, of south Asia are critically threatened with extinction in the near future.